Project

 Acceptance criteria

-• AC1: An openQA instance can be installed and is used to execute a new (empty) test within 5 minutes (not counting download times on slow connections)
+• AC1: An openQA instance can be deployed and is used to execute a new (empty) test within 5 minutes (not counting download times on slow connections)

 Suggestions